jgavrilo/GetItTogether/README.md

-GetItTogether
+# GetItTogether

 ## Description

-This Chrome extension provides a set of tools to enhance your productivity.
-It includes a timer, to-do list, and theme settings, accessible right from your browser.
+A toolset for Chrome!
+Boost your productivity without leaving your browser!
+GetItTogether is a feature-rich chrome extension designed to make your life easier and more organized.

 ## Features

-- **Timer**: A simple timer that helps you manage your work and break times.
+- **Timer**: Manage your work and break times efficiently with a user-friendly timer interface.
-- **To-Do List**: A basic to-do list to keep track of your tasks.
+- **To-Do List**: Never forget a task again!
+Keep track of your to-dos and check them off as you go.
+- **Spotify**: A Spotify player that plays a studying playlist.
-- **Settings**: A settings page with theme selection.
+- **Settings**: Make our toolset fit your vibe with the custom settings!

 ## Installation